pjain9696/image_captions_generator/README.md

 * **batch_size:** An epoch is made up of one or more batches, where we use a part of the dataset to train the neural network.
 Training data is split into batch_size and model weights are updated once per batch<br>
 * **units:** Number of units in the decoder RNN<br>
 * **embedding_dim:** Size of the feature vectors of the word embedding being used.
 Glove word vectors have 300 dimensions<br>
 * **vocab_size:** Number of unique words in the training set.
-A feature word per word is sourced from Glove embeddings, and a zero vector is assigned to out of vocabulary words<br>
+A feature vector per word is sourced from Glove embeddings, and a zero vector is assigned to out of vocabulary words<br>

 ### 2.3.
 Training and Inference

 * In the preprocessing step, [tensorflow.keras.preprocessing.pad_sequences](https://www.tensorflow.org/api_docs/python/tf/keras/preprocessing/sequence/pad_sequences) is used to ensure length of all training captions are same, by setting 'maxlen' parameter.
-We have set maxlen to be 21 , which is equal to {average(length of training captions) + 2 standard deviation(length of training captions)}.
+We have set maxlen to be 21, which is equal to {average(length of training captions) + 2*standard deviation(length of training captions)}.
 Keeping max_len = 39 (longest caption in train) leads to spurious results where the algorithm wanders between random words in search of stopping criteria .ie. to arrive at maxlen.

 Point to note here is that only 2.2% training captions are longer than 21 words, so it does not make sense to train for full length.